TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheDistributionsInDetail/Index.rst

 """"""""""""""""""""""""

 The .tar.gz distribution is mainly targeted at Unix users as it contains relative symlinks.
-If you untar both the dummy and the source at the same level and leave the file names intact, you will automatically have correct symlinks.

-The contents of the folder in which you extracted the Dummy package might then be called something like "dummy-6.1.0" and the contents might look like this:
+The contents might look like this:

 .. figure:: ../../Images/Tar.gz-Distribution.png
    :alt: Files and folders of the .tar.gz-file.